- Emails are an essential communication tool, used worldwide, for both personal and professional purposes.

 If you are sending over sensitive files make sure to check out the website security policy just as a safety precaution.

-As you can see there are several ways you can use in order to send large files over email.
+As you can see there are several ways you can use to send large files over email.
 Choosing one method over the other depends on how comfortable you feel with the process and how much time you need to invest.

 If you have other additional suggestions or recommendations, please let us know in the comments section below.